Click the moon to start

 Data Analysis

-Crater diameter vs age: larger craters tend to be older, formed during heavy bombardment periods
+Crater diameter vs age: larger craters tend to be older, formed during heavy bombardment periods.

-Bombardment patterns over lunar history
+Bombardment patterns over lunar history.

 Applications